 Maen Hassuneh graduated from Valparaiso University School of Law, Valparaiso, Indiana in May 2014.
-Maen specializes in tax law, wills and trusts, and business law .
-Maen's focus throughout his law school career centered around tax and business law courses, specializing in dealing with the IRS, drafting business documents, and negotiating business transactions.
+Maen focuses on business law, wills, and tax law .
+Maen's focus throughout his law school career centered around tax and business law courses, especially dealing with the IRS, drafting business documents, and negotiating business transactions.
 Doing very well in these courses, Maen's interest became specified to these areas.
 He continues to gain knowledge, with a focus on current information and maintaining an updated understanding of the current law.

-Maen's speciality revolves around an empathetic approach to understanding his clients and focusing on meeting their goals in the best possible manner.
+Maen's focus areas revolve around an empathetic approach to understanding his clients and focusing on meeting their goals in the best possible manner.
 Since Maen is the oldest of seven children, he has learned the necessity of patience and understanding.
 This allows him to truly relate to each client and provide specified planning to each individual client situation.

 State Bar Admissions